MarthinL/ssk/SPECIFICATION.md

 # SSK: Canonical Encoding of Sparse Abstract Bit Vectors

-> **WARNING: Development Implementation Only**
-> The current CDU implementation in the codebase is a development placeholder that does not fully align with the original design intent described below.
-It is functional for testing and development with disposable data but **MUST NOT** be used in production for Format 0.
-A proper CDU implementation conforming to this specification will be required before production deployment to ensure canonical bijection and efficiency.

 ## The Problem

 Representing a subset of 64-bit integer IDs requires an **abstract bit vector** (abvector)—conceptually, one bit per possible ID (0 to 2^64-1 ≈ 18.4 exabits).
 Each bit indicates presence (1) or absence (0) in the subset.